JavierRangel2004/API-Workshop/README.md

 4. **Clear files**: Deletes all the locally stored CSV files containing Pokémon data.

-5. **Exit**: Quits the application.

 <h2 id="future-enhancements"> 💡 Future Enhancements 💡 </h2>

-- Integrate a GUI for easier interaction and better user experience.
 - Add a function to compare two or more Pokémon.
 - Improve error handling and user input validation.